t0mm4rx/ft_services/ReadMe.md

 ```

 ### PHPMyAdmin
-PHPMyAdmin is a useful tool to see, query, edit data from a MySQL database.
-It can be hosted by any web server, so I recommand you to use nginx as well as you've used it before.
+PHPMyAdmin is a useful tool to view, query, and edit data from a MySQL database.
+It can be hosted by any web server, so I recommand you to use Nginx as well as you've used it before.
 You need to edit phpmyadmin.inc.php file to connect to your MySQL service.

 ### Grafana
-Grafana is a web dashboard used to visualize data, like cluster health.
-It can fetch automatically data from various sources, but we'll use InfluxDB, which is a database engine.
+Grafana is a web dashboard used to visualize data, like a cluster health.
+It can automatically fetch data from various sources, but we'll use InfluxDB, which is a database engine.

 You can test an InfluxDB connection by fecthing /ping endpoint:
 ```sh